In this course we first look at how commutation functions are developed:

 This is followed by an example illustrating the valuation of actuarial liability and normal cost for a single employee’s benefit in a simplified gratuity defined benefit plan:

-It also includes an example of how sensitivity analysis of key assumptions is carried out:
+And includes an example of how sensitivity analysis of key assumptions is carried out: